FAQ – Safety & health in Peru

 Safety in Peru

-The best advice for a safe holiday in Peru: avoid unknown situations in which you could get isolated from possible help.
-Beside that, try not to attract too much attention: leave most jewelry at home.
-Do not walk around with your wallet in your pocket.
+2. Try not to attract too much attention: leave most jewelry or other valuables at home.
+Do not walk around with a fat wallet in your pocket.
 Do not have too much money on you.
 Pay attention to your expensive camera and stay alert.
-Remember that it are the busy places like markets or bus stations where pickpockets operate.
-Avoid places or situations that you do not trust.
-A well-known trick is that someone spits on you or that someone throws a liquid on you.
-Do not react, walk on or enter a shop.
-It is very likely that they will rob you and the people that are trying to help you in reality form part of the scam.
+Remember that it is at busy places like markets or bus stations where pickpockets operate.

 Social unrest and protests

 In Peru there is quite a lot of social unrest.
 Stay on a safe distance when witnessing a strike, protest or a riot.
 Do not look for sensation.
 Tourists are normally excluded from the problems and protests are mostly passive.
-But don´t go and stand in the middle of the protest to take a nice picture, although mostly the protesters would not mind.
-Protests are normal in Peru.
-The justice system does not work that well in Peru, so people need to protest to get some attention for their case.
-But you will not be the first one to get hit by a stone flying around or getting some tear gas.
+But don´t go and stand in the middle of the protest to take a nice picture, although mostly the protesters would not mind, because attention is exactly what they are looking for.

 Roadblocks form a traditional element in demonstrations and can continue for days.
 This can make a real mess of your travel plans.
 We strongly advice you: do not try to get through the blockades by for example taking a taxi that is ready to take the risk.
 Nothing is more important than your safety.
 Respect the protests and nothing will happen to you.
 And if you are stuck somewhere for a day, try to make the best of it.